 - Picking one of my recipes to prep.
 Snacks and breakfast are a great place to start.
 They tend to be easy recipes and you can eat them almost any time of day.

-- Double up the ingredients of one of your favorite recipes so you have left overs…yup that is also meal prep!
+- Double up the ingredients of one of your favorite recipes so you have leftovers…yup that is also meal prep!

-- Cook a few chicken breast following my perfect juicy chicken recipe, then slice them up and keep in the fridge to add to salads, grains, pastas, or eat as part of a protein snack during the week.
+- Cook a few chicken breast following my perfect juicy chicken recipe, then slice them up and keep in the fridge to add to salads, grains, pasta, or eat as part of a protein snack during the week.